moderndatacompany/dataos.info/docs/api_docs/dataos_pyflare_sdk.md

 ### **Customizability and Extensibility**

-Dataos PyFlare empowers users with the flexibility to tailor it to their specific project requirements.
+PyFlare empowers users with the flexibility to tailor it to their specific project requirements.
 It seamlessly integrates with existing Python libraries and frameworks designed for data manipulation.

 ### **Optimized for DataOS**

-Dataos PyFlare is finely tuned for the DataOS platform, rendering it an ideal choice for the management and processing of data within DataOS environments.
+PyFlare is finely tuned for the DataOS platform, rendering it an ideal choice for the management and processing of data within DataOS environments.

 ## Installation

-The DataOS PyFlare module is compatible with DataOS-native Jupyter Notebooks and can also be utilized in various Python programs across different environments, provided that the necessary JAR files are incorporated.
+The PyFlare module is compatible with DataOS-native Jupyter Notebooks and can also be utilized in various Python programs across different environments, provided that the necessary JAR files are incorporated.

 <aside class = "callout">
 🗣 If you are using DataOS-native Jupyter Notebooks, you can skip the installation part and directly navigate to the <a href="#getting-started">Getting Started</a> section as the JAR files and modules are included automatically as part of the environment setup.